-To use Delta 8 THC products in Florida is completely legal as per the current Florida laws and the farm bill.
-As long it stems from hemp extracts and is not extracted or has any bi-products from the marijuana plant the state law allows you to purchase and consume delta 8 THC products.
+Using Delta 8 THC products in Florida is completely legal as per the current Florida laws and the farm bill.
+As long it stems from hemp extracts and is not extracted or has any bi-products from the marijuana plant, the state law allows you to purchase and consume delta 8 THC products.

 In regards to CBD oil, here is how it used to work.

-The Florida law, first passed in 2014 and has expanded since, allows everyone to purchase low-THC (Delta 9 THC below 0.30%), with CBD (hemp-derived cannabidiol) content it in.
+The Florida law, first passed in 2014 and, has expanded since, allows everyone to purchase low-THC (Delta 9 THC below 0.30%) with CBD (hemp-derived cannabidiol) content.
 Today you see hemp-derived CBD products in every corner of Florida.

-If you have ever been thinking “Where can I purchase Delta 8 THC in Florida?” we have good news for you.
-You can purchase D8 online at a reputable site like BiowellnessX, or you can buy Delta 8 THC in person.
+If you have ever been thinking, “Where can I purchase Delta 8 THC in Florida?” we have good news for you.
+You can purchase D8 online at a reputable site like BiowellnessX or Delta 8 THC in person.

 Various hemp-derived products are found in local stores, but the benefits of buying Delta 8 THC online are extraordinary.
 One of the reasons is that you can buy directly from a specific brand or manufacturer instead of purchasing through a third-party vendor.

-So if you live in or near any of the cities below in Florida, there’s a big change you easily can find various Delta 8 THC products on the shelves.
+So if you live in or near any of the cities below in Florida, there’s a big chance you can easily find various Delta 8 THC products on the shelves.

 - St. Petersburg